kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 79: August 27, 2020

+**Today's Progress**: I continued on section 3 on my MongoDB course and finished section 1, 2 and 3 of my Spring framework course.

+**Thoughts**: I will try to be more mindful so I hope to focus more on the positive sides of my day.
+I was able to do everything I needed and things that are out of my control are gonna fill my mind another time.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mongodbthecompleteguide/commit/d9d938e220dc91f60535e51c22f5018af8a3084d)

+---

 ### Day 78: August 26, 2020

 **Today's Progress**: I continued on section 3 on my MongoDB course and start a course on Java Spring.